RPGillespie6/fastcov/README.md

 Fastcov is a single source python tool.
 That means you can simply copy `fastcov.py` from this repository and run it directly with no other hassle.

-However, fastcov is also available as a Python3 package that can be installed via pip3.
+However, fastcov is also available as a Python3 package that can be installed via pip.

 Install newest stable fastcov release from PyPI: